 - 1. A radio tower for non-commercial electronic communication purposes may be permitted as an accessory use to a permitted principal school or bona fide agricultural use. - 2.
 The radio tower shall not exceed 100 feet in height from the ground level. - 3.
-Setbacks measured from the base of the radio tower to the property line shall equal a distance of not less than 20% of the height of the tower.
-In addition, the radio tower shall be located in such a manner that it will not fall on any power line.

-I. Swimming Pools and Spas:

-- 1. Any swimming pool or spa or screen enclosure operated by a non-profit, social, or civic organization, or residential homeowner's association, or resident of a single-family dwelling shall be considered as an accessory use and shall exist in conjunction with the principal use regulations stated herein.
+Setbacks measured from the base of the radio tower to the property line shall equal a distance of not less than 20 percent20% of the height of the tower.
+In addition, the radio tower shall be located in such a manner that it will not fall on any power line. - I. Swimming Pools and Spas: - 1.
+Any swimming pool or spa or screen enclosure operated by a non-profitassembly, social, or civic organization, or residential homeowner's association, or resident of a single-family dwelling shall be considered as an accessory use and shall exist in conjunction with the principal use regulations stated herein.
 The accessory use shall be located on the same lot of the principal use except if operated by a residential homeowner's association.
-If operated by a residential homeowner's association, then the accessory use shall be located within the development boundary, as applicable. - 2.
-Setbacks for swimming pools shall be measured to the water's edge:
+If operated by a residential homeowner's association, if operated by a residential homeowner's association.
+If operated by a residential homeowner's association, as applicable.

-Use Front Side Interior Side Corner Rear Single family 28 feet 10.5 feet 18 feet 10.5 feet Zero lot line 13 feet 3 feet - Zero Lot line 5 feet - Non-zero Lot line 13 feet 5 feet Townhouse, Row house and Quad 13 feet 3 feet 5 feet - From property line 18 feet - From ROW 5 feet Other Multifamily Home Owners Assoc., Non-profit assembly, Social, Civic 50 feet 50 feet 50 feet 50 feet a.
-Front and side corner: 25 feetb.
-Side interior and rear: 5 feet
+Use Front Side Interior Side Corner Rear Single family 28 feet 10.5 feet 18 feet 10.5 feet Zero lot line 13 feet 3 feet - Zero Lot line 5 feet - Non-zero Lot line 13 feet 5 feet Townhouse, Row house and Quad 13 feet 3 feet Feet5 feet - From property line 18 feet - From ROW Other Multifamily Home Owners Assoc., Non-profit assembly, Social, Civic 50 feet 50 feet 50 feet 50 feet